AdobeDocs/analytics-platform.en/help/data-views/create-dataview.md

 ![](assets/standard-components.png)

-These required standard components are added to your data view by default.
+These required standard components are added to each data view by default.

 | Component Name | Dimension or Metric | Notes |
 | --- | --- | --- |